-Microsoft is most responsible for the advent of the modern 2-in-1 in which laptops can morph from clamshell to tablet and a couple of modes in between.
-That made the company’s refreshed Surface Laptop 3 an odd bird when compared to a 2-in-1 like the HP Spectre x360 13.
-Note that there’s now a 15-inch Surface Laptop 3, but we’ll be talking about the 13.5-inch variant in this comparison.
+Microsoft is most responsible for the advent of the modern 2-in-1, in which laptops can morph from clamshell to tablet (and even a couple of modes in between).
+That made the company’s refreshed Surface Laptop 3 an odd duck when compared to a 2-in-1 like the HP Spectre x360 13.

-Both of these machines received updates at around the same time, with the HP’s being the more significant.
+Both of these machines received updates at around the same time, with the Spectre being the more significant.
 Which one is better at its appointed tasks?
 In this Microsoft Surface Laptop 3 versus HP Spectre x360 13 comparison, we’re going to find out.

 Look at the Spectre x360 from just about any angle, and you’ll see a resemblance to a finely cut jewel.
-That’s no accident, and its why HP dubbed this the “gem-cut” version.
-It’s an elegant look in Dark Ash Silver or Poseidon Blue, or and it stands out among just about any crowd.
-Note that the Spectre x360 13 was also recently refreshed but we’re covering the version we reviewed.
-The Surface Laptop 3’s design is almost identical to the first generation, and it’s a rather typical thin and light laptop with a couple of exceptions.
-The aluminum chassis and Alcantara fabric on the keyboard deck come in one of four colors: Platinum, Burgundy, Cobalt Blue, and Black.
+That’s no accident and it’s why HP dubbed this the “gem-cut” version.
+It’s an elegant look in Natural Silver, Nightfall Black, and Poseidon Blue, and it stands out in just about any crowd.

-You won’t find fault with either of these laptop’s build quality.
-They both sport rigid aluminum chassis with virtually no flexing or bending.
-The Spectre x360 is 0.67 inches thin, and the Surface Laptop 3 are both 0.57 inches, but the HP is a little heavier at 2.92 pounds versus 2.79 pounds.
+You won’t find fault with either of these laptop’s build qualities.
+They both sport a rigid aluminum chassis with virtually no flexing or bending.
+The Spectre x360 is 0.67 inches thin, and the Surface Laptop 3 is 0.57 inches, so the

 Input options are also excellent on both.
-The Spectre x360 enjoys one of our favorite keyboards, which just like the Surface Laptop 3’s version has excellent travel and a snappy and precise feel.
+The Spectre x360 enjoys one of our favorite keyboards, which, just like the Surface Laptop 3’s version, has excellent travel and a snappy and precise feel.
 However, the Surface Laptop 3’s Precision touchpad (slightly larger in this version) is much more pleasant to use than the HP’s touchpad with Synaptics drivers (something HP rectified in the latest version).
-Both laptops have touch displays and support active pens, and while the Surface Pen is better than HP’s Active Pen, the Spectre x360 is more comfortable to write and draw on when in tablet form.

 Connectivity is a more significant area of differentiation.
-The Spectre x360 has two USB-C ports with 40 gigabits per second Thunderbolt 3 support and a USB-A 3.1 port for legacy support.
-The Surface Laptop has one USB-A 3.0 port, a USB-C 3.1 port (no Thunderbolt 3, unfortunately), and a Surface Connect port for charging and docking.
-That makes the Spectre x360 the preferable machine for connecting today’s peripherals, including multiple 4K displays and external GPU enclosures.
+The Spectre x360 has two USB-C ports with Thunderbolt 3 support and a USB-A port for legacy support.
+The Surface Laptop has one USB-A port, a USB-C port (no

-The Surface Laptop 3 is a fine laptop, but the Spectre x360 looks better and is much better connected.
+The Surface Laptop 3 is a fine laptop, but the Spectre x360 just looks better and has better connections.

 Display quality is one area where the Surface line has always excelled.
-The Surface Laptop 3 is no exception, with a 13.5-inch display in the usual great-for-productivity 3:2 aspect ratio and a sharp 3,000 x 2,000 resolution.
-It has higher contrast and equal colors to the Spectre x360’s Full HD display, although the HP also has 4K and SureView privacy screens from which to choose (and an OLED display in the latest version).
-One benefit of the Spectre x360’s default panel, though, is that it’s a low-power variant that uses half the power of a typical Full HD screen.
-More on that in the next section.
+The Surface Laptop 3 is no exception, with a 13.5-inch screen in the usual great-for-productivity 3:2 aspect ratio and a sharp 3,000 x 2,000 resolution.
+It has higher contrast and equal colors to the Spectre x360’s Full HD display, although the HP also has

 The Spectre x360 is more current on its components, but the Surface Laptop 3 has a better display.

-Virtually every modern 13-inch laptop on the market is easy to carry around, and these two are no different.
+Virtually every modern 13-inch laptop on the market is easy to carry, and these two are no different.
 Neither will weigh you down or take up too much space in a backpack.

 While the Surface Laptop 3 may or may not last you an entire working day on a charge, the Spectre x360 might take you well into a second day.
 That makes it the more portable option.

-The Surface Laptop 3 starts at a lower entry-level price of $900 for a Core i5, 8GB of RAM, and a 128GB SSD, but it has a higher top-end at $2,399 for a Core i7, 16GB of RAM, and a 1TB SSD.
+Costs for the Surface Laptop 3 are more straightforward.
+It starts at a lower entry-level price of $900 for a Core i5, 8GB of